Seniors Need to Stay Active; Dancing is Fun!

 A Washington University in St. Louis School of Medicine study showed that the Argentine tango was better at improving the mobility of Parkinson’s disease sufferers than an exercise class.
 It states that gentle dance classes, which are appropriate for seniors, can stimulate the body and the spirit.
 Regain flexibility and strength as you learn new techniques to soothe the stress away.

 The American Heart Association’s Scientific Sessions reported that dancing improves ability and quality of life among chronic heart failure patients.

 “Our research suggests that dancing is a new choice of exercise training for patients with heart failure,”

 the lead author of the study Romualdo Belardinelli, M.D. said

 “This is good news, because if we want patients to take part in lifelong aerobic exercise at least three times a week, it should be something that’s fun and makes them want to continue.”

 Gentle dance classes can stimulate the body and the spirit.
 Dance can help to regain strength and flexibility.
 As you learn new techniques, dancing can help soothe away stress.

-New York City Department of Parks and Recreation hosts, Summer on the Hudson: Dances for all Ages.
-It is held the first Friday of every month throughout the summer, providing a night out of dancing on the Hudson River.
+New York City Department of Parks and Recreation hosts Summer on the Hudson: Dances for all Ages.
+It is held on the first Friday of every month throughout the summer, providing a night out of dancing on the Hudson River.